 - Monday through Friday 9:00 AM to 5 PM Eastern Time

 - Phone: (617) 612-2030

 You will pay two separate application fees.
 One to CSDCAS and one to the University of Cincinnati; bBoth fees must be paid by the deadlines communicated to be considered for review.

 - Please see the CSDCAS Website for current information on CSDCAS application fees.

 - After your application is verified by CSDCAS, you will receive a separate email from UC with a link to pay the UC application fee.
-This process usually begins in January; with a 1 week deadline to pay the UC fee following email notification.
-As such, this fee is not linked to the 12/15 deadline.
 The Graduate School is responsible for this aspect of the application process.

 Before admission to the University is completed, all foreign students must fulfill U.S. Immigration Service requirements and register with the International Services and Foreign Student and the International Services Office.
 The Department of Communication Sciences and Disorders requires the Test of English as a Foreign Language (TOEFL) of all applicants whose native language is not English.
 This test must be taken in the student’s own country before admission is granted.
 This requirement may be waived for a foreign student who has completed an academic program of two or more years in duration at an accredited American college or university.
 Presently the minimum TOEFL score acceptable for graduate work in the Department of Communication Sciences and Disorders is 100.
 Further information can be found on the Graduate School’s Website.

 - Do NOT send Official TOEFL scores to UC.